andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Preprocessing/06_AFNI_Masking_Scaling.rst

 .. figure:: 04_06_Mask_Example.png

   Example of a masked image.
 The original image is on the left, while the mask is on the right.
-The mask consists of 1's for that voxels it determines to be within the skulll, and 0's everywhere else.
+The mask consists of 1's for that voxels it determines to be within the skull, and 0's everywhere else.

 .. warning::